rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/single-node-upgrade/_index.md

 ## Prerequisites

-**v2.0.7+ upgrades only:** starting in v2.0.7, Rancher introduced the `system` project, which is a project that's automatically created to store important namespaces that Kubernetes needs to operate.
+**Upgrades to v2.0.7+ only:** Starting in v2.0.7, Rancher introduced the `system` project, which is a project that's automatically created to store important namespaces that Kubernetes needs to operate.
 During upgrade to v2.0.7+, Rancher expects these namespaces to be unassigned from all projects.
 Before beginning upgrade, check your system namespaces to make sure that they're unassigned to [prevent cluster networking issues]({{< baseurl >}}/rancher/v2.x/en/upgrades/upgrades/namespace-migration/#preventing-cluster-networking-issues).

 ## Completing the Upgrade